 Sharing Information with Third Parties

-GSSM occasionally shares personally identifiable information about its students with contracted third parties for the purposes of offering products and services to GSSM families.
-Examples include photography services, online college counseling services and class ring distributors.
+GSSM will share personally identifiable information about its students and families with a limited number of selected third parties for the purposes of offering products and services requested by GSSM families.
+Examples include photography and portrait services, online college counseling services, and class ring distributors.

 Limiting Access to Personally Identifiable Information

-GSSM has taken steps to limit access to personally identifiable information to GSSM faculty and staff who require access in order to perform their assigned duties.
-GSSM has notified and instructed its staff of their responsibilities concerning the protection of personally identifiable information.
+GSSM takes steps to limit access to personally identifiable information to GSSM faculty and staff who require access in order to perform their assigned duties.
+GSSM instructs its staff of their responsibilities concerning the protection of personally identifiable information.

 Inquiries and Comments